 head nodes and/or disable user accounts that violate this policy

-2. The HPC Is Reserved For MPI-enabled, Multi-node Jobs
+2. The HPC Cluster is Reserved for MPI-enabled, Multi-node Jobs

-HPC users should not submit single-core or single-node jobs to the HPC.
-Users will
+HPC users should not run single-core or single-node jobs to the HPC Cluster, given its

-be asked to transition this kind of work to our high-throughput computing system.
+be asked to transition work appropriately to our high-throughput computing system.

-All files on the HPC should be treated as temporary and only files necessary for
+The HPC Cluster filesystem should be treated as temporary/scratch space, and only files necessary for

-your files should be removed from the HPC.
+your files should be removed from the cluster filesystem.
 Campus researchers have several options

-which provides up to 5TB of storage for free.
+which provides up to 5TB of storage for free per research PI.
 Our guide

 Transferring Files Between CHTC and ResearchDrive provides

-step-by-step instructions for transferring your data to and from the HPC and RsearchDrive.
+step-by-step instructions for transferring your data between HPC Cluster and ResearchDrive.